 Other carriers have provided a less specific breakdown of how they will manage increasing fuel costs, instead offering a general plan for accurately representing the cost of compliance in BAF pricing.
 CMA CGM has stated that they will be reevaluating their fuel charges within their overarching sales policy.
 Providing a bit more detail with regards to their strategy, OOCL has stated they will be accounting for factors like fuel type used, fuel price fluctuation, ship size and capacity, and vessel utilization levels to better reflect the changes in the industry environment by introducing a floating formula into their BAF calculation.
 Whether by acknowledging that some change will happen to their calculation methodology, or elaborating on new cost calculation mechanisms, what is clear is that carriers are taking these upcoming changes seriously and working to prepare for them beforehand.

-What Shippers Can Expect
+What Shippers Can Expect in 2020

 Though more and more carriers will likely be changing their BAF strategy, an important caveat is that this process will remain far from standardized.
 Like before the IMO regulatory changes were announced, each carrier will possess their own unique BAF program formula, with drastically different cost components whose calculation remains obscured from shippers’ view.
 Especially for shippers with large networks utilizing several different carriers, the complexity of multiple different BAF calculation mechanisms will continue to warrant more visibility into marine freight costs, especially as low-sulfur fuel prices continue to rise.